adaptive-democracy/hopeful-path/book:next/computing-cooperatives.md

 I think we can solve all three of these problems with one concept, [member cooperatives](TODO).

 To understand how we can use cooperatives to solve these problems, let's try to design the *correct* way we hope for the internet and software ecosystem to work.
-Software is merely a free public good, and is designed to run anywhere rather than only on some private companies inaccessible servers.
+It is best for users if software is merely a free public good, and is designed to run anywhere rather than only on some private company's inaccessible servers.
+If this software is free, and especially if it's designed to be agnostic of where it runs and where the data it processes is stored, then users can simply run software on home servers that they physically control, or cloud servers that they control democratically in concert with others.

 The problem is ownership and control.
+Software should be collectively owned by all through the shared commons, and physical computers should be owned by their direct users or by democratically controlled organizations.

 the cloud company can be a [user defined organization](TODO) where voting weights are given when compute is billed. then the company can divert some percentage of funds to create a [persistent funding pool](TODO), and of course simply create open source software internally as directed by democratic control.